Article Collection

 OSI maintains the Open Source Definition and the corresponding open source certification mark.

-The terms Free Software and Open Source are often used interchangeably (especially in informal speech), but they are different.
-Their differences can be summarized as follows:
+The terms Free Software and Open Source are often used interchangeably in informal speech, but they are different.
+The differences can be summarized as follows:

-• Open Source is focused on benefits for software publishers, while Free Software is focused on benefits for users
+Open Source is focused on benefits for businesses, while Free Software is focused on benefits for users

 In short, all Free Software qualifies as Open Source, but only a subset of Open Source qualifies as Free Software.